 The well-maintained and signed cycle tracks will take you through some of the most spectacular scenery the forest has to offer, getting you off the main roads and into the tranquility of the deep forest.

-If you prefer something a little less energetic, head for the stylish coastal town of Lymington, wander the boutiques and pretty independent shops, finishing with delicious and fresh fish and chips in the harbour.
+If you prefer something a little less energetic, head for the stylish coastal town of Lymington, wander the boutiques and pretty independent shops, finishing with delicious and fresh fish and chips in the harbor.

 For lots more ideas of things to do in the New Forest and some secret insider tips, head to this post.